🚀 Help us make a bigger impact in under 5 minutes — fill in our 2025 survey today

 5. Corporate governance and regulatory compliance

-5.1 For the purposes of section 172 of the Companies Act 2006, it is noted that the [significant contract OR transaction] may have implications for the following stakeholder groups: [insert details of stakeholder groups relevant in the context of this board paper (for example, investors, employees, customers, suppliers, community, environment), why they matter and the issues or concerns that they may have in relation to the significant contract or transaction.
-Cross-reference discussion on just transition at 4.1.1 above if relevant.]
+5.1 For the purposes of section 172 of the Companies Act 2006, it is noted that the [significant contract OR transaction] may have implications for the following stakeholder groups: [insert details of stakeholder groups relevant in the context of this board paper (for example, shareholders, investors, employees, customers, suppliers, community, environment), why they matter and the issues or concerns that they may have in relation to the significant contract or transaction.
+Cross-reference discussion on just transition at 4.1.1 above if relevant.].

-5.3 Such actions will create opportunities for value creation and [are [fully OR partially] aligned with][have no impact on][will help us to achieve] our [decarbonisation OR net-zero] strategy OR interim emissions reductions targets OR Paris-aligned business strategy OR operational plan on climate change OR long-term sustainable success].
+5.3 Such actions will create opportunities for value creation and [are [fully OR partially] aligned with][have no impact on][will help us to achieve] our [decarbonisation OR net zero] strategy OR interim emissions-reductions targets OR Paris-aligned business strategy OR operational plan on climate change OR long-term sustainable success].
 [Add details including how the analysis of implications for stakeholders and steps taken to address these align the significant transaction or contract with business strategy.]

 6. Management responsibility